colinkahn/reddi-4um/README.md

-flask-redis-browserid
+Reddi-4um
 ===========

-A skeleton for prototyping copied from [Lexicrypt](https://github.com/ednapiranha/lexicrypt) using Redis instead of MongoDB.
+A simple forum written with Flask using Redis.